WWReliable/wwr-under-construction/README.md

 Maintain your website's SEO value by sending a 302 (temporarily moved) status to search engines Grant access to the actual site for logged-in administrators

+## Requirements

+This plugin requires a WordPress Block Theme to function properly.
+Make sure you have a compatible theme installed and activated on your WordPress site before using this plugin.

 ## Installation

 Download the plugin's zip file and extract it to the wp-content/plugins directory of your WordPress installation, or use the WordPress plugin uploader to install it directly from the admin panel.